 OCD and ERP Therapy: What You Should Expect

-The following is a transcript of a video shot and produced by NOCD.
-The copy below has been only lightly edited for clarity purposes.
+The following is a transcript of a video with Dr. Patrick McGrath, Chief Clinical Officer at NOCD, that was shot and produced by NOCD.
+The copy below has been lightly edited for clarity purposes.

 1. It’s going to be Difficult